Let me describe a scene you will recognize.

 If spreadsheets cause all these problems, why does every nonprofit still use them?

-By the time it's clearly not working, moving away from it feels harder than staying.
+By the time it is clearly not working, moving away from it feels harder than staying.
 You have years of data in there.
 Your reports are built on it.
 Your staff know how it works - or at least, they know how their version of it works.

-Spreadsheets don't fail dramatically.
+Spreadsheets do not fail dramatically.
 They fail gradually - a wrong number here, a lost record there, an extra three hours this week.
 Each individual failure is small enough to absorb.
-But the cumulative cost is enormous, and it compounds every month you don't address it.
+But the cumulative cost is enormous, and it compounds every month you do not address it.

 Not every organization needs to move off spreadsheets.
-If you're a two-person team tracking 50 donors, a spreadsheet is fine.
-But if any of the following sound familiar, you've outgrown them:
+If you are a two-person team tracking 50 donors, a spreadsheet is fine.
+But if any of the following sound familiar, you have outgrown them:

-2. You enter the same information more than once.
-If a client's name, email, or case details exist in multiple spreadsheets, you're wasting time and creating inconsistency.
+- You enter the same information more than once.
+If a client's name, email, or case details exist in multiple spreadsheets, you are wasting time and creating inconsistency.

-4. Only one person understands the spreadsheet.
-If your program manager is the only person who knows how the formulas work and where the data lives, you've a single point of failure, not a system.
+- Only one person understands the spreadsheet.
+If your program manager is the only person who knows how the formulas work and where the data lives, you have a single point of failure, not a system.

-5. You have had a data scare.
+- You have had a data scare.
 Someone accidentally deleted a tab.
-A file didn't sync.
-Numbers didn't add up and nobody could explain why.
+A file did not sync.
+Numbers did not add up and nobody could explain why.
 If this has happened even once, it will happen again.

 What the alternative actually looks like

-Moving off spreadsheets doesn't mean buying a $50,000 enterprise platform.
+Moving off spreadsheets does not mean buying a $50,000 enterprise platform.
 For most small-to-mid nonprofits, the right solution is much simpler:

-The goal isn't to replace every spreadsheet.
+The goal is not to replace every spreadsheet.
 It is to replace the ones that are costing you time, accuracy, and peace of mind.

 The bottom line